abhisrkckl/GWecc/README.rst

 Usage
 =====

-Examples of usage are given in the `examples/` directory.
+Examples of usage are given in the `examples` directory.

 ================
 Acknowledgements